Skip to main content

 and a ‘Scout’ will spin up a team of sub-agents to monitor — either specific URLs or the entire web — and alert you with structured data whenever there’s a relevant update.

-While the Browsing API is designed for one-time task execution — you create a task, which is completed immediately in a cloud browser — the Scouting API is meant for setting up periodic monitoring and alerts for changes over time.
+While the Browsing and Research APIs are designed for one-time task execution — either by a single navigator in a cloud browser or by a multi-agent system — the Scouting API is meant for setting up periodic monitoring and alerts for changes over time.

 See the Scouting API to create your first scouting task.